kogp112/react_todo_list/README.md

 This is simple to-do list made by React.js.

-1. Add task name and discription.
+1. Add task name and description.
 1. Delete tasks.

 ## development